The following text describes how to run Nextflow pipelines in CERIT-SC Kubernetes cluster.

 executor.

-To deal with this bug, you need Nextflow version 20.10.0, this is the only supported version.
+To deal with this bug, you need Nextflow version 22.06.1-edge or later.

 Download